bcullu/PPAD_24/README.md

 2. **Interact with the app:**

-   - Enter the name of a ship (Celestyal Crystal or Celestyal Odyssey) to fetch reviews.
+   - Enter the name of a ship (Celestyal Crystal or Celestyal Olympia) to fetch reviews.
    - Ask your questions to the passengers based on the reviews.

 ## Code Explanation